What is a standing charge and why do we have them?

 Standing charges vary by region in the UK because of differences in the costs of delivering energy services in each area - local geographical factors and different demand and supply dynamics both play a key role in network maintenance and upgrades.

 The level of regional variance in standing charges can be substantial.
-In the section above, we can see a 25p difference per day between regions at the upper and lower ends of the spectrum - that’s at least a £91 difference in costs each year.
+There's often a 25p per day difference between regions at the upper and lower ends of the spectrum - which can add up to nearly £100 in costs over a year.

 Why are standing charges so high?